-A+ 4.00 Represents superlative achievement and demonstration of deep knowledge of the subject covered in the course as well as ability to undertake independent research on related subjects.
-A 4.00 Represents outstanding achievement and demonstration of deep knowledge of the subject covered in course as well as ability to undertake independent research on related subjects.
-A 4.00 Represents outstanding achievement and demonstration of deep knowledge of the subject covered in course as well as ability to undertake independent research on related subjects.
-A- 3.67 Represents significant mastery of the subject and strong potential for independent research and work related subjects.
-B+ 3.33 Represents demonstrable mastery of the subject with areas of potential growth that could be addresse the A 4.00 Represents outstanding achievement and demonstration of deep knowledge of the subject covered in course as well as ability to undertake independent research on related subjects.
-A- 3.67 Represents significant mastery of the subject and strong potential for independent research and work related subjects. related subjects. on B + 2.22 Represents demonstrable mastery of the subject with areas of notential growth that could be addressed through further commitment to the discipline. d B 3.00 Represents knowledge of the subject and potential to develop greater mastery of the subject.
+A^+ 4.00 Represents superlative achievement and demonstration of deep knowledge of the subject covered in the course as well as ability to undertake independent research on related subjects. А 4.00 Represents outstanding achievement and demonstration of deep knowledge of the subject covered in the course as well as ability to undertake independent research on related subjects.
+A- 3.67 Represents significant mastery of the subject and strong potential for independent research and work on related subjects.
+B+ 3.33 Represents demonstrable mastery of the subject with areas of potential growth that could be addressed through further commitment to the discipline. В 3.00 Represents knowledge of the subject and potential to develop greater mastery of the subject.
 B- 2.67 Represents general knowledge of the subject.
-C+ 2.33 Represents general knowledge of the subject with shortcomings in achieving course objectives.
-C 2.00 Represents minimum acceptable knowledge of the subject with shortcomings in achieving course objectives.
+C^+ 2.33 Represents general knowledge of the subject with shortcomings in achieving course objectives. С 2.00 Represents minimum acceptable knowledge of the subject with shortcomings in achieving course objectives.
 C- 1.67 Represents unsatisfactory academic performance.
+This is a failing grade. \mathbf{D}^+ 1.33 Represents unsatisfactory academic performance.
 This is a failing grade.
-D+ 1.33 Represents unsatisfactory academic performance.
-This is a failing grade.
 F 0.00 Represents unsatisfactory academic performance.
 This is a failing grade.
 XF 0.00 Failure, due to non-attendance.
 It counts as an F toward student GPA W Withdrawal, not calculated in grade point average (GPA).

-AU Audit, not calculated in GPA.
-However, students are enrolled in and expected to complete all assignments unless other arrangements are made with the instructor.
-I Incomplete, not calculated in GPA.
+AU J Audit, not calculated in GPA.
+However, students are enrolled in and expected to complete assignments unless other

+arrangements are made with the instructor.

+Ι Incomplete, not calculated in GPA.

-- IPIn Progress, not calculated in GPA; used only for master thesis or internships.PPass, not computed in GPA. - NP No Pass, not computed in GPA
+IP In Progress, not calculated in GPA; used only for master thesis or internships.

+Р Pass, not computed in GPA.

+NP No Pass, not computed in GPA